WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Synchronous/WifiDAQE3AOD/AI/README.md

 # AI
 > **Note**
-> Make sure you are connected to correct IP or serial number.
+> Ensure you are connected to the correct IP address or serial number.

 ## Overview

-This example project demonstrates how to use WPC Python driver to acquire multi-channel AI data simultaneously.
+This project demonstrates how to use the WPC Python driver to acquire multi-channel AI data simultaneously.
-Also, we show how to perform data acquisition in on-demand, N samples and continuous mode individually.
+The example covers data acquisition in on-demand, N samples, and continuous modes.

-In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).
+For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you'd like to create your own application, start by using this simple template, and then include your own code.
+To create your own application, start with this simple template and then include your custom code.

-## How to use this example
+## How To Use This Example

 ### Sampling rate